gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 <img src="/wp-content/uploads/gl-graphic-image.png" class="img-bordered img-responsive center">

-Sign up for GitLens+ to unlock powerful additional features like Worktrees and Visual File History – with more coming soon!
-It’s completely free to create your account, which enables you to utilize GitLens+ features with public repos indefinitely and private repos during your automatic 7-day trial of GitLens+ Pro.
+GitLens+ is powerful set of additional features like Worktrees, Visual File History, the Commit Graph – with more coming soon!
+You may use GitLens+ features with public repos indefinitely and private repos during your automatic 7-day trial of GitLens+ Pro.
 After your Pro trial, your account will enable you to upgrade to a <a href='https://www.gitkraken.com/gitlens/plus-features#paid-plans' target='_blank'>paid plan</a>  if you’d like, or you can simply continue using GitLens+ features with public repos for free.

-The introduction of GitLens+ has no impact on existing GitLens features.
-You’re not losing access to any of the features you know and love.
-In fact, more core features will continue to be added to GitLens.
-Signing up for GitLens+ simply gives you access to certain additional features that enable you to get even more out of Git in VS Code!

 ***